-How difficult would it be to make the distance from the top of your cabinet to the top of the bracket be the same, no matter what cabinet line you have?
+How difficult would it be to have the distance from the top of your cabinet to the top of the bracket, no matter what cabinet line you have?

-I actually have my 28″ GearBox on a different wall, but my original plan was to have a combination of RTA and Premier wall cabinets because I liked the different functionality of each piece.
+I actually have my 28″ GearBox on a different wall.
+However, my original plan was to have a combination of RTA and Premier wall cabinets because I liked the extra functionality of each piece.

-That’s not possible without A LOT of hassle mounting different pieces of GearTrack at different heights just to get everything lined up correctly.
+That’s impossible without A LOT of hassle of mounting different pieces of GearTrack at different heights to get everything lined up correctly.

-When I was shopping for garage cabinets, my short list came down to Saber, NewAge, Craftsman and Gladiator.
+When shopping for garage cabinets, my shortlist came down to Saber, NewAge, Craftsman, and Gladiator.

-Each had their pros and cons and it helps to list them out to get a better idea of which cabinets work for you.
+Each has its pros and cons, and it helps to list them out to better understand which cabinets work for you.

 It ultimately made this a pretty easy decision for me.

-In my next garage, I’ll probably end up going with Saber cabinets.
-They’re really high-quality stuff, but you’re definitely paying a premium for it once shipping is factored in (comparatively speaking).
+I’ll probably go with Saber cabinets in my next garage.
+They’re incredibly high-quality stuff, but you’re definitely paying a premium for it once shipping is factored in (comparatively speaking).

 Pros: Great looking.
 Very well made.
 Reasonable price for 20 gauge welded steel cabinets.

 Cons: Expensive shipping.
-For me in Florida, their estimated shipping charge was around 25% of the price of the cabinets.
-If you’re on the west coast, shipping is only 10-15%, but that’s still pricey.
+For me, in Florida, their estimated shipping charge was around 25% of the cabinet’s price.
+If you’re on the West Coast, shipping is only 10-15%, but that’s still pricey.

 Pros: Cost and color options.
 The Bold series is cheaper than the Gladiator RTA cabinets, especially if you can find them on sale from Costco or Home Depot.
-The paint colors are the same between both lines so you can mix and match, if you want.
+The paint colors are the same between both lines, so you can mix and match.

-Cons: 24 gauge steel on the Bold series, which feels flimsy when you open the doors and drawers.
+Cons: 24 gauge steel on the Bold series feels flimsy when you open the doors and drawers.

 I’d seriously look at Craftsman cabinets if you’re on a tight budget and don’t mind red and black.
 In my case, I wanted something more heavy-duty and not as flashy.